 On finishing I would just like to say that Mike has tried to help me in every way.
 I am a hard headed bloke and tend to shoot from the hip, however, if all new builders get that level of help you can bet your butt you are getting a bloody good boat.
 I built a Trimaran only because I had not built one before.
 I prefer cats, but by the heavens, this is a very attractive alternative.
 To date I have only had one little run down the river and this already got the heart pumping.
 So maybe there is something about trimarans after all.

 Just a warning though — please use gloves when using epoxy.
 After 30 years of mucking about with it I have developed an allergy to the stuff, so it does seem to get you in the end.
 The photos are from 'our maiden voyage'.
 I've a 90‑yr‑old mate of mine and when he finally comes aboard to make 3, our combined age with be 218 years ;-)

 Chris Callister, Queensland, Australia

 Note: Chris has chosen (at least for now) to not add the beam fairings, curved track, tramps, or spray deflectors.
-But I am sure he'll soon come to realize the great advantage of all when sailing in rougher water, even ignoring the aesthetic edge the fairings give.
+But I am sure he'll soon come to realize the great advantage of all these goodies when sailing in rougher water, even ignoring the aesthetic edge the fairings give.
 For me, the boat is not a real W17 without them ;)